Frida (2002 film): Production

+Filming

+Filming took place from April 7 through June 2001 and was shot entirely in Mexico.

+Among the on location places shot were three UNESCO world heritage sites: Teotihuacan, Xochimilco, and Puebla's historic centre.
+Other on location sites include Rivera and Kahlo's Juan O'Gorman-designed San Ángel studio house and the San Ildefonso National Preparatory School.
+Replicas of the Casa Azul (Kahlo's Coyoacán house) and the RCA Building's lobby were built at Churubusco Studios in Mexico City and shot in Stage 4 there.

+For scenes depicting Diego completing a mural, crew members stretched a canvas across a scaffold placed in front of the painter's actual artwork.
+This "makeshift 'mural'" included sketched outlines and painted portions.
+The optical "illusion" of a work in progress was achieved through the canvas "flattened" by a camera shooting from a distance and therefore "blending" the edges into the fixed mural.

+Salma Hayek wore over fifty costumes as Frida.
+Some pieces were purchased from street vendors in Mexico City.

+Sexual misconduct by producer Harvey Weinstein

 In a December 2017 op-ed for The New York Times, Hayek stated that Weinstein attempted to thwart the making of the film because Hayek had refused to grant him sexual favors and that he had threatened to shut down the film unless Hayek agreed to include a full-frontal nude sex scene with herself and another woman.
 In response, Weinstein claimed that none of the sexual allegations made by Hayek was accurate and that he did not recall pressuring Hayek "to do a gratuitous sex scene."

 Release

-On August 29, 2002, the film made its world premiere opening the Venice International Film Festival.
+On August 29, 2002, Frida made its world premiere opening at the Venice International Film Festival.
 Fridas American premiere was at the Los Angeles County Museum of Art in Los Angeles on October 14 of that year.
 It had its Mexican premiere on November 8, 2002, at Mexico City's Palace of Fine Arts.